-- 1. Thesis (research) credits (GLG 999)......24 - 2.
-A comprehensive examination which involves both an oral and a written portion and covers the area of the student's research specialty, those areas that interface with that specialty, and the significance of the proposed research program.
+- 2. A comprehensive examination which involves both an oral and a written portion and covers the area of the student's research specialty, those areas that interface with that specialty, and the significance of the proposed research program.
 Students who are admitted to the doctoral program with master's degree must pass the comprehensive examination during the second year of enrollment in the program.
 Students who are admitted to the doctoral program with bachelor's degrees must pass the comprehensive examination during the third year of enrollment in the program.